allegro/blog/_posts/2022-06-23-event-storming-workshops.md

 ## Thanks

-I would like to thank all of my colleagues from *Allegro EventStorimng Guild* for their help in creating this article.
+I would like to thank all of my colleagues from *Allegro EventStorming Guild* for their help in creating this article.